amazon-connect/amazon-connect-salesforce-cti/docs/lightning/04-salesforce-lambdas/04-contact-channel-analytics.md

 4. Under the "Secret value" tab, select "Retrieve secret value" and then "Edit".

 5. For the **CloudFrontPrivateKey** field, copy and paste the modified contents of the private key .pem file.
-For the **CloudFrontAccessKeyID** field, copy and paste the **Access Key Id** you recorded above.
+For the **CloudFrontAccessKeyID** field, copy and paste the **public key ID** you recorded above.
 Your Secrets Manager Secret should look like the following:

 <img src={useBaseUrl('/img/lightning/image270.png')} />